White paint in a paint roller pan, photo courtesy of FLeosynsapse

 Creating a room that appears spacious and bright requires some simple decorating strategies.
 Painting the room is the easiest way to quickly create illusions that appear to enlarge the space without actually changing the rooms dimensions.
 Paint freshens up the walls and helps a homeowner create a beautiful, bright room that appears taller and bigger than it actually is.

-White ceilings have long been the hallmark of home ceilings and for good reason.
-White ceilings make any room appear bigger by making the walls seem taller.
+Flat sheen white ceilings have long been the hallmark of home ceilings and for good reason.
+White ceilings make any room appear bigger by making the brighter walls seem taller.
 A professional trick for elongating the walls is to paint a border of the wall color along the edge of the ceiling.

 Some decorators use only a six-inch border, while others opt for a ten to 12-inch color border along the ceiling.
 To create this effect, measure from the seam where the top of the wall meets the ceiling, marking a light line six inches in along the ceiling.
 Continue measuring around the room and then fill in the space with the wall color.
 Or, attach an inexpensive laser level in a corner (set for distance, not necessarily for level), and let the beam be the cut-in guide.
 This technique draws the eye up and makes the walls appear to be much taller than they actually are.